agencyenterprise/neurotechdevkit/docs/usage/installation.md

 The supported values for `DEVITO_ARCH` are: `'custom', 'gnu', 'gcc', 'clang', 'aomp', 'pgcc', 'pgi', 'nvc', 'nvc++', 'nvidia', 'cuda', 'osx', 'intel', 'icpc', 'icc', 'intel-knl', 'knl', 'dpcpp', 'gcc-4.9', 'gcc-5', 'gcc-6', 'gcc-7', 'gcc-8', 'gcc-9', 'gcc-10', 'gcc-11'`

+!!! note
+    After installing `neurotechdevkit` you can use [Jupyter](https://jupyterlab.readthedocs.io/en/stable/) to play with the package.

+    You can download notebook examples on this [link](https://agencyenterprise.github.io/neurotechdevkit/generated/gallery/gallery_jupyter.zip).

 ## MacOS

 The two main compiler options for MacOS are **clang** and **gcc**.